 Chase Ultimate Rewards offers many ways for members to use their points, including the ability to transfer them to partner airlines (this feature is only available to Chase Sapphire Preferred and Reserve card customers).

 Partnered airline loyalty programs that offer rewards flights to Israel are:

 Chase Sapphire Reserve is a premium rewards card offers 3x points on all travel and dining, and 1x elsewhere.
 It does have a $450 annual fee, but that’s largely offset by a $300 a year travel statement credit.

 Another option is the Chase Sapphire Preferred.
 You can earn 2x on travel and dining, and 1x everywhere else.
-However, it has just a $95 annual fee that’s waived the first year.
+However, it has a $95 annual fee.